Nebraska can be a good state for forming an LLC, mainly because it has a relatively simple and straightforward LLC formation process.

 Reserving the name of an LLC in Nebraska costs $30.
 To book your name for 120 days, submit an Application for Reservation of Limited Liability Corporation Name to the Nebraska Secretary of State.

-You should first look up an LLC in Nebraska to check the availability of LLC names since only authorized names can be reserved [3].
+Before filing a reservation form, I always look up an LLC in Nebraska to check its availability since only authorized names can be reserved [2].

 Nebraska mandates businesses to file a biennial report every two years to maintain their LLC's current information.